FormidableLabs/victory-docs/src/pages/guides/layout.md

 ## SVG Render Order

 Victory renders svg elements, so there is no concept of z-index.
-Instead the render order of components determines which elements will apprear above others.
-Changing the order of rendered components can signicantly alter the appearance of a chart.
+Instead the render order of components determines which elements will appear above others.
+Changing the order of rendered components can significantly alter the appearance of a chart.
 Compare the following charts.
 The only difference between the two is the order of the children in `VictoryChart`.

 ```playground
   <div style={{ display: "flex", flexWrap: "wrap" }}>